2015 WALKLEY CATEGORIES EXPLAINED

 Nikon-Walkley community/regional prize: Celebrating the best work of photographers working in regional and community media, entries for this Nikon-Walkley prize can comprise up to five images.

 This platform recognises journalism produced primarily in an audio format, for radio or digital platforms.
-It replaces the traditional radio section.
+It replaces the traditional radio section

 News & current affairs: This category recognises excellence in news and current affairs journalism produced in audio formats, taking into consideration the immediacy and unique demands of the medium.
 This award acknowledges the special skills required to present content for radio and digital broadcast, including podcasts.
 In particular, the judges will reward work demonstrating the best elements of the platform – accuracy, immediacy, incisiveness, research and production skill, originality, public impact and a gripping story.
+Entries in this category may be a single news report or no more than three related reports on the same subject.

 This platform recognises journalism primarily produced in audio-visual formats.
 It replaces the traditional television section.